Work modes

 Installation repositories

-The git-backed deployment surface agents inspect and propose changes against.
+The git-backed installation surface agents inspect and propose changes against.

 Agent limits